UtsavParashar/rock_paper_scissors_java/README.md

 *   **Strategy Pattern:** The `MoveStrategy` interface and its implementations (`RandomMoveStrategy`) exemplify the Strategy pattern, allowing for different Computer player behaviors to be easily swapped.
 *   **Factory Pattern:** The `PlayerFactory` class implements the Factory pattern, centralizing the creation of `Player` objects and decoupling the client code from the concrete player classes.

-### Test-Driven Development (TDD)
+### Comprehensive Unit Testing

-The project follows TDD principles, with comprehensive unit tests for each component to ensure code quality and prevent regressions.
+The project includes a suite of unit tests that cover critical components and functionalities.
+Each module has corresponding tests that validate its behavior, ensuring code reliability and reducing the likelihood of bugs.

 ## Dependencies